The general process for selecting resources to be included in Positive Choices was as follows:

 Videos and Apps:

 In most cases, research-based evidence was not available for these types of resources.
-Independent review of the resource was conducted by researchers at the National Drug and Alcohol Research Centre who considered the accuracy of the information as well as the presentation style and quality.
+Independent review of the resource was conducted by researchers at the Matilda Centre for Research in Mental Health and Substance Use (formerly the NHMRC Centre of Research Excellence in Mental Health and Substance Use, National Drug and Alcohol Research Centre) who considered the accuracy of the information as well as the presentation style and quality.
 A written summary of this review is provided for each resource under "Evidence Base".